thruqe/whatsapp-go/README.md

 You can run a simple whatsrook instance on this [free host](https://wha-console.onrender.com/), this service not guaranteed to be alive at this moment, you can deploy own [wha-console](https://github.com/ThruqeLabs/wha-console) to run and manage whatsrook instance.

-If you want to run on your local machine, visit the [Downloads Page](https://github.com/ThruqeLabs/whatsrook/releases) and choose the appropriate for your operating system.

-[Releases](https://github.com/ThruqeLabs/whatsrook/releases) are of two types: `Stable` and `Alpha`.
-The stable release is mature and battle tested to handle your day-to-day tasks, while the alpha release may introduce breaking changes and unexpected runtime behavior, and isn't recommended for day-to-day tasks.
-Only use it if you want to test out the latest features, fixes, and improvements.

 ## Features

 - Messaging & Media